KevinAst/MyWeb/FireWithin/Acts.md

 <script type="text/javascript" src="pageSetup.js"></script>

-The book of Acts is a continuation of the Gospel of Luke.
+The book of Acts is a continuation of the Gospel of {{book.Luke}}.
 Major themes include: Jesus returns to the Father &bull; the Holy Spirit comes to the church &bull; and Jesus' followers spread his gospel throughout the world.

 **{{book.OverviewBible}}**